-This one is going to be short.
-It is about one of many false interpretations.
+This one is about false interpretations.
 One cannot and should not fight against false interpretations of a novel.
-But since this one provides strikingly sharp picture of present anti-Trump hysteria, why not.
+A novel cannot be interpreted falsely by definition.
+But since this one provides a strikingly sharp picture of present anti-Trump hysteria, why not.

-At first when I encountered this misunderstanding, I just shrugged, because it seemed inconceivable for me that anyone could not understand what is described as a serious threat behind “newspeak” of Orwell.
+At first, when I encountered this misunderstanding, I just shrugged, because it seemed inconceivable for me that anyone could not understand what is described as a serious threat behind “newspeak” of Orwell.
 I could not imagine that masses and intellectuals could not understand that newspeak has no power at all if not uttered from a collective/totalitarian leader.
-I could not understand that sane people would not recognized so many, many, many instances of newspeak uttered from various sources everyday causing no harm.
+I could not understand that a sane person would not recognize so many, many, many instances of newspeak uttered from various sources every day, causing no harm.
 How come that they do not understand that it is only special totalitarian position secured by intellectuals that are always first to support collectivist dictator, that transforms one particular harmless newspeak to a dystopian one described in 1984?

 But then the answer lies in the last sentence itself.
-Intellectuals that heavily support newspeak of so many collectivistic institutions like WHO, IPCC, various churches and for instance even string theory collective within physics, can not stand unmasked individualism of Donald Trump.
-It comes as a funny paradox that his newspeak has no chance to become Orwellian exactly for the reason that collective of intellectuals and Hollywood is not going to support his threatening individualism.
-He cannot become Orwellian character in principle.
+Intellectuals that heavily support newspeak of so many collectivistic institutions like WHO, IPCC, various churches and even scientific institutions, can not stand unmasked individualism of Donald Trump.
+It comes as a funny paradox that his newspeak has no chance to become Orwellian exactly for a reason that collective of intellectuals and Hollywood is not going to support his threatening individualism.
+He cannot become an Orwellian character in principle.

 What does really frighten me is mass hysteria provoked by intellectuals.
-I can understand such backlash from traditional media since they finally realized that they do not hold the power to steer collective mind as they used to prior to expansion of social media.
+I can understand such backlash from traditional media since they finally realized that they do not hold power to steer the collective mind as they used to before the expansion of social media.
 But I do not understand Hollywood, scientists and laypeople.
 Is their mind really so much infected by collectivist memes that they blame those opposing Orwell dystopia as being Orwellian?
-Apparently it is.
+Apparently, it is.

-And this is really bad news for all of us that take some care about individual freedoms.
+And this is terrible news for all of us that take some care about individual freedoms.